Projects per year

 I have been working at Strathclyde since 2005.
 Before then I held posts in the NHS and Academia as a Speech and Language Therapist and Research Fellow.

 The SLT programme at the University of Strathclyde is one of only two in Scotland, and one of the longest running programmes in the UK.
-SLTs have been educated in Glasgow since the early inception of the profession and the course is currently regarded in high esteem across the UK.
+SLTs have been formally educated in Glasgow since 1935 and the course is currently regarded in high esteem across the UK.
 This high esteem continues with high response rates in the National Student Survey.

 I have several key teaching responsibilities including voice disorders and developmental language disorders, both aligning with my research interests.

 From 2005 until 2016 I coordinated all aspects of the student's undergraduate practice placement programme, working closely with colleagues across Scotland.
 This role required me to work closely with national systems including the Scottish Government, the Health and Care Professions Council and the Royal College of Speech and Language Therapists to ensure that our graduates are able to enter into the workplace with the required skills to work as speech and langauge therapists.

 I have considerable external examining and external assessing experience including:

 - External examiner for BSc Clinical Speech and Language Studies, Trinity College, University of Dublin.
 October 2017 - current

 - External examiner for BSc Hons Speech Pathology and Therapy, Queen Margaret University, Edinburgh 2013 – 2017